North Korea's Kim in China after warning of alternate path to Trump talks

 “Their behavior has demonstrated that as well and we appreciate that.
 China has actually been a good partner in our efforts to reduce the risk to the world from North Korea’s nuclear capability; I expect they will continue to do so.”

-Chinese foreign ministry spokesman Lu Kang, asked during a daily briefing whether there was a connection between the trade talks and Kim’s visit, said China believed contact between the United States and North Korea was important.
+Chinese foreign ministry spokesman Lu Kang, asked during a daily briefing whether there was a connection between Kim’s visit and the possibility of another meeting between Kim and Trump, said China believed contact between the United States and North Korea was important.

 “China has always supported both sides to continue to hold talks and to reach a positive outcome,” Lu said.